AC losses in macroscopic thin-walled superconducting cylinders: Theoretical models

-The first thing to note is the large values of $\lambda/d$ and $\delta/d$ just above $T_m$.
-During the transition $\delta/d$ decreases approximately by 10 times that corresponds to an increase of the dissipative conductivity by 100 times if one uses the standard expression for the normal skin-effect.
+The amplitude dependences of $\lambda/d$ and $\delta/d$ at $T = T_\mathrm{m}$ are shown in the upper inset of Fig.\,\ref{f5}.
+The first thing to note is the large $\lambda/d$ and $\delta/d$ values just above $T_\mathrm{m}$.
+During the transition, $\delta/d$ decreases approximately by 10 times.
+That corresponds to an increase of the dissipative conductivity by 100 times, if one uses the standard expression for the normal skin-effect.
 Since the relaxation time of normal electrons is very short, $\omega \tau\ll1$, the frequency dispersion of the conductivity of such electrons is negligible at low frequencies, so that $\delta$ should be $\propto 1/\sqrt\omega$.
-However, there is no signatures of $\delta\propto \sqrt\omega$ (lower inset in Fig.\,\ref{f5}).
-These data demonstrate the accuracy of the quasilinear approach.
-For a linear system its parameters do not depend on the amplitude of the external field.
+However, there is no signatures of $\delta\propto 1/\sqrt\omega$ (lower inset in Fig.\,\ref{f5}).
+These data demonstrate the accuracy of the \emph{quasilinear} approach.
+For a \emph{linear} system its parameters do not depend on the amplitude of the external field.
 These results indicate that the observed $\chi_1^{\prime\prime}(\omega)$ is not directly related to the presence of the normal phase.

-The amplitude dependences of $\lambda/d$ and $\delta/d$ at $T = T_m$ are shown in the upper inset of Fig.\,\ref{f5}.
-It should be noted that the results for $\lambda/d$ and $\delta/$d given above were obtained in the linear approximation and they give only estimates for $\lambda/d$ and $\delta/d$.
-The large values of $\lambda/d$ and $\delta/d$ obtained within the framework of the two-fluid model make a more general Ginzburg-Landau approach desirable.
+It should be noted that the results for $\lambda/d$ and $\delta/d$ given above were obtained in the linear approximation and they give only the estimated $\lambda/d$ and $\delta/d$.
+The large values of $\lambda/d$ and $\delta/d$ obtained within the framework of the two-fluid model, and especially the behavior of the dissipative part of the conductivity upon temperature and frequency variations, cannot explain the experimentally observed ac response, pointing to a different ac loss mechanism.

+Another mechanism for the losses in a thin-walled cylinder can be associated with the penetration of an ac field into the slab.
+Therefore, it is desirable to analyze the stability of the superconducting state in a thin-walled cylinder, and the Ginzburg-Landau approach is well suited for this purpose.